Best Outdoor Cameras to Secure your Home

 4 – EZVIZ Husky Full HD 1080p Outdoor Surveillance System

 With 100-foot night vision, the EZVIZ Husky lets you see the far corners of the property in the dark of night.
 Works with Amazon Alexa for voice control.
-The Husky is a sturdy and powerful outdoor camera with a lot of features for convenience of installation and use.
+The Husky is a sturdy and powerful outdoor camera with a lot of features for the convenience of installation and use.

 EZVIZ so far is the only company that has included micro SD slot usage for storage, much better than setting up a full DVR system and you can still avoid the cost of a monthly fee for cloud storage.